John-Paul Ashton MSc MIScT MRSB RSci – IST Executive Support Officer & Engagement Advisor

 James is a Chartered Manager and Registered Scientist and a Director of Newton Abbot University Technical College.
 He will be helping the IST develop industrial links and promoting frameworks for professionalising science/technical staff working in that sector

-Position Filled – IST Assistant Editor
+Position to be filled – IST Assistant Editor

 Information coming soon.